Tax rate

 Independent Contractor Mileage Reimbursement

-Independent contractor mileage reimbursement – and reimbursement in general – can be a complicated matter.
+Independent contractor mileage reimbursement – and employee mileage reimbursement in general – can be a complicated matter.
 Any money paid to a contractor is usually considered to be income, but there can be cases when it becomes necessary to reimburse contractors.
 The IRS has provided some leeway on what is okay to account for reimbursement for this reason.
 If there are additional driving requirements, for instance, this can call for mileage reimbursement outside of what a contractor is being paid to complete the agreed-upon job.

 When you find yourself in a situation where you need to provide a mileage reimbursement for independent contractors, you still have to rely on their reporting.
 Hopefully, every independent contractor is already keeping track of business mileage, but many are likely still doing it the old fashioned way, with paper, pencil and odometer readings.